iml130/mlir-emitc/README.md

 ## Supported Conversions and Translations

-Conversions are supported for [MLIR-HLO](https://github.com/tensorflow/mlir-hlo) ops and some ops of the standard and SCF dialect.
+Conversions are supported for [MLIR-HLO](https://github.com/tensorflow/mlir-hlo) ops and some ops of the standard and Tensor dialect.
 In addition, support for converting Tensor Operator Set Architecture [(TOSA)](https://mlir.llvm.org/docs/Dialects/TOSA/) dialect to EmitC is emerging.
-The `emitc-opt` tool enables conversions via the following options:
+The `emitc-opt` tool supports the following options:

 | option                                   |                                                                          |
 | :--------------------------------------- |:------------------------------------------------------------------------ |